driscoll/activitystreams2ytk/README.md

 Output conforms to the CSV output of the [modified yourTwapperKeeper](http://mappingonlinepublics.net/2011/06/21/switching-from-twapperkeeper-to-yourtwapperkeeper/):

+__Note__: changing the value of SEPARATOR to '\t' will output tab-separated values instead of CSV.

 __Note__: rows must be sorted in ascending order according to the value in the "time" column.

 ### Columns